ahnafahmad/Web-Automation-With-Cypress-JavaScript-Project_1/README.md

   ## Project Scenarios
   - The Search Button is Working Properly.
-  - The Searching result is displating properly
+  - The Searching result is displaying properly
-  - User can Add Products to their Cart By Choosing Color or Size
+  - User can Add Products to their Cart By Choosing a Color or Size
   - User can Remove Products from The Cart.